essameldeen/time_tracker_flutter/README.md

-This project is a starting point for a Flutter application. used until now : firebase Auth google sign in faceBook Sign in bloc streamBuilder
+This project is a starting point for a Flutter application. used until now :
+1-firebase Auth

+2-google sign in

+3-faceBook Sign in

+4-bloc

+5-streamBuilder